-- a copy of the contractor's business license (check the expiration date); - · a copy of the contractor's proof of worker's compensation insurance; and - a copy of the contractor's proof of liability insurance.
+- a copy of the contractor's identification (the contractor's name and the name of the business); - a copy of the contractor's business license (check the expiration date); - a copy of the contractor's proof of worker's compensation insurance; and - a copy of the contractor's proof of liability insurance.
 A licensed insurance agent or company issues this certificate.
 The proof of insurance should show the company's name, phone number, and the policy number.
 Call the insurance company to verify the coverage.